cloudfoundry/uaa/docs/UAA-APIs.rst

 Response code    ``200 OK`` if successful
-Response body   an array of client details Transactional   either all clients get added/updated/deleted or no changes are performed
+Response body   an array of client details Transactional   either all clients get added/updated/deleted or no changes are performed Scope Required  clients.admin
+Rules           The 'secret' and 'update,secret' will change the secret and delete approvals.
+                To change secret without deleting approvals use the /oauth/clients/tx/secret API
 ==============  ===============================================

 Example request::